 Get a short term disability quote before completing your application form.
 You may want to know the policy cost before taking this step.
 The policy application needs to be completed with an insurance agent in order to get your policy in place.
 The policy must be in effect prior to the start of any disabling event.
 There is normally a twelve month waiting period for any preexisting conditions.

 CT Short Term Disability Benefits

-Private short term disability insurance in Connecticut is designed to replace a portion of income during the time an employee is unable to work.
+CT does not offer state benefits.
+Personal short term disability policies in Connecticut are designed to replace a portion of income during the time an employee is unable to work.
 The most common definition for a qualifying disability is that the employee is unable to perform the primary duties or his or her full-time occupation.
 This raises several questions about how short term disability works in CT: what is a portion of income, and what medical conditions are covered?

 Every policy is different, and each company uses different rules and guidelines.
 But there are three common features that determine the benefit calculations: monthly amount, elimination period, and duration.

 The monthly amount is calculated based upon the policyholder’s monthly income.
 Most policies replace sixty to seventy percent of monthly income, up to a hard dollar cap.
 The hard dollar cap ranges from $5,000 per month, the $6,500 per month.